Anglican Church of Mexico: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason.
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.

 Ecumenical relations

 Unlike many other Anglican churches, the Anglican Church of Mexico is not a member of the ecumenical World Council of Churches.
-The denomination maintains ecumenical dialogue with the Roman Catholic Church and Orthodox churches.
+The denomination maintains ecumenical dialogue with the Catholic Church and Orthodox churches.

 The Anglican Church of Mexico considers itself to be a part of the Global Center seeking to reconcile the divide between conservative and liberal provinces in the Anglican Communion while respecting diversity of opinion and practice.